 Weekend Adventures

-Depending on the membership level, students can attend one weekend trip per month.
 These trips are a wilderness experience, a community service experience, or a combination of both.
+Depending on the group, these trips can be full weekend trips or day trips.
 The trips provide our students opportunity to practice skills learned during weekly meetings and the chance to set and achieve personal and group goals.
 Plus they are a lot of fun!

 Weekend Trip Activities

-TAASC weekend trips include: wilderness expeditions, climbing and rappelling, white water and flat water paddling, cave exploration, mountain biking, wilderness first-aid, leadership development, and community service.
+TAASC weekend trips include: wilderness backpacking mini-expeditions, climbing and rappelling, white water and flat water paddling, cave exploration, mountain biking, wilderness first-aid, leadership development, and community service.

 Summer Expeditions

 Longer summer wilderness adventures are the culmination of the skills and experiences gained in the year-round program.
-Younger groups members attend a 5-day trip; older group members attend a 10-day trip.
+Younger groups members (8 – 13) attend a 5-day trip; older teen members attend a 5-10 day trip depending on what we have planned.
+Every 2 to 3 years this group does a big expedition in the Sierra Mountains and climbing in Yosemite.